luoxisteven/CRUD-Demo/nodejs-back/README.md

 npm install
 ```

-2. Choose your API:
-    - Either choosing `RestAPI` or `GraphQL`
-    - Change the filename of `routes/task-graphql.js` to `routes/task.js`
-    - Make sure `app.js` refers to correct `routes/task.js`

-3. Choose your own Database:
-    - `models/index.js` is designed for `MySQL`.
-    - You can change any `models/index-**.js` to `index.js` to use that type of database.
-    - Make sure `routes/tasks.js` refers to correct `index.js`.

-4. Configure the database:
+2. Configure the database:
    - Open `.env.example`
    - Modify the Database connection settings (username, password, host) to match your environment
+   - Choose your database type
    - Change filename of `.env.example` to `.env`

-5. Start the server:
+3. Start the server:
 ```bash
 npm start
 ```